 Why is this important?
 We pledge our “health to better living” and in order to learn, practice, and advocate for healthy choices we are challenging clubs to practice healthy choices during their meetings.
 Learning these healthy habits early can have lifelong effects on the health of 4-H’ers.
 How does a club get started?

-2. Record the dates and activities.(A link will be provided after registering.)
+2. Record the dates and activities in the 4th H Tracker link.
+(The tracker link will be provided after registering.)

 3. Share a picture of the physical activity and/or healthy snack demonstration from the meeting on social media.
 Be sure to use to include official hashtag #AR4HHealthyLiving